veu/mini-tetris/README.md

 ## Some tricks used

+Note that some tricks may have been replaced in the most recent version.

 * The cells in a row of the playing field are encoded as bits simplifying operations like removing rows (pop the row) or checking whether a row is filled (row equals `1023`, ie. `1111111111` in binary).
 * The spread operator `...` is used to cheaply copy the playing field.